minetest-mods/towercrane/README.md

 ## Introduction
-* Place the crane base node.
+* Place the crane base block.
   The crane arm will later be build in the same direction you are currently looking

-* Right-click the crane base node and set the crane dimensions in height and width (between 8 and 24 by default).
+* Right-click the crane base block and set the crane dimensions in height and width (between 8 and 24 by default).
   The crane will be build according to this settings.

-* Right-click the crane switch node to place the hook in front of the crane mast
+* Right-click the crane switch block to place the hook in front of the crane mast

 * Enter the hook by right-clicking the hook